 So ask yourselves and each other “Are you willing to request privacy when you need it and grant it when I request it?”

 If someone is planning on bringing a pet and the other is allergic to it or simply doesn’t want to share their tiny indoor space with an animal, definitely get clear about that before you move in together.
 Whether it’s a goldfish or a Great Dane get honest about your expectations regarding your non-human friends.
 Having said that, we should probably also talk about human friends…

 What will you do when friends come to stay?
 Will you transform your couch into a bed or pitch a tent in the yard for your guests?
 And if there are people that your tiny house buddy would like to have over whom you can’t stand, now is the time to negotiate how to manage that.

 7) Know each other’s ways of dealing with conflict.

 Do you need to retreat before you re-approach a difficult topic?
 Do you get hot headed before you calm down and address it calmly?
 Do you like to sleep on it before discussing it?
 Figure out your process and that of your tiny house buddy and keep it in mind for when you meet with confrontation.
-We found that whenever friction arose, we had to clear it quickly because there was simply nowhere to hide.
-So we just got to resolving things as they occurred.
+Fred my husband and I found that whenever friction arose, we had to clear it quickly because there was simply nowhere to hide.
+So we just got on to resolving things as they occurred.

 I’m sure there’s more.
 No doubt there will be a particularly important and unique conversation for each person embarking on this journey of housing liberation.
 Remember that once you’ve discussed it and achieved a way forward, you can proceed with confidence! 🙂